linkarzu/linkarzu.github.io/_posts/neovim/2024-07-21-neovim-nav-basics.md

 ## Quit and save

-- The way I do it as of today July 21st 2024:
+- The way I do it as of today:
   - I use the [lazyvim.org](https://www.lazyvim.org){:target="\_blank"} distro,
     I have [autosave enabled](https://youtu.be/W5fjlU4tSpw){:target="\_blank"},
     so I don't worry about saving and to quit I just press `<leader>qq`